wainel/Machine_Learning/README.md

 Based on salary.csv

 ## Logistic Regression (Titanic)
 We want to predict wich passenger survived on the Titanic with Logistic Regression.
-My model has an accuracy of 77%.<br>
+The model has an accuracy of 77%.<br>
 Based on train.csv